gregurco/jobeet-tutorial/docs/days/day-4.md

 }
 ```

-Let’s have a closer look at the code: the `list()` method gets the `Doctrine` object, which is responsible for working with database. `Doctrine` object is able to retrieve `repository` object that has lots of built in methods to query database.
+Let’s have a closer look at the code: the `list()` method gets the `Doctrine` object, which is responsible for working with database. `Doctrine` object is able to retrieve `repository` object that has lots of built-in methods to query database.
 At last `Repository` will retrieve all the jobs in the form of `ArrayCollection` of Job objects that are passed to the template (the View).

 Probably you have already noticed line starting with `@Route` in comment block above method.
 This line is not a simple comment.
 This line is related to the[Routing component][6].
 It tells Symfony which URL path is related to which action in controller.
 We will learn more about that in next lesson.